Immediate Public Use of Former Caltrans Office Complex - Old Town San Diego SHP

 of historically significant cultural resources.

-This project will further restore the historical cultural landscape of Old Town San Diego
+This project can further restore the historical cultural landscape of Old Town San Diego

 SHP by removing the former Caltrans buildings.
-This will fulfill one of the park’s
+This would fulfill one of the park’s

 General Plan goals to remove non-compatible modern era structures and re-create the